 From the 'High Town' area of Luxembourg, cross the Adolphe Bridge over the Pétrusse Valley to explore history remembered in beautiful architecture all along Avenue de la Liberté.

 The Adolphe Bridge gives high crossing over the valley of the Pétrusse River that wanders off from the much stronger and wider Alzette, which in turn is a tributory of the Sauer/Sûre river, which later empties into the Moselle.

 For a country of limited geographic span, Luxembourg certainly can confuse you with its rivers.

-The Moselle, in turn makes a natural boundary between Germany and Belgium.This is river used to high mountains and deep valleys.
+The Moselle, in turn, makes a natural boundary between Germany and Belgium.This is a river used to high mountains and deep valleys.
 Its source is 715 metres (2,346 ft) above sea level in the beautiful French mountains of the Vosges.
 By the time it reaches Luxembourg the Moselle has travelled in all its grandeur from France and will course a further 31 km (19 miles) through Luxembourg before its union with 'Papa' Rhine at Koblenz.